Gold Vs Other Inflation Fighters: 10 Key Comparisons

 Gold and TIPS offer distinct approaches to inflation protection, each with unique advantages and risks.

-Gold has historically provided long-term returns ranging between 2.0% and 10.3% since 1971, serving as a hedge against inflation with a correlation of 0.34.
+Since 1971, gold has provided long-term returns between 2.0% and 10.3%, serving as a hedge against inflation with a correlation of 0.34.
 In contrast, TIPS (Treasury Inflation-Protected Securities) adjust their principal based on CPI increases, offering more predictable inflation protection.

 • Long-term return potential